Last updated: June 20, 2026

 Blinkers are cups attached to a horse’s hood that restrict how much it can see to the side and rear.
 The basic idea is simple: by limiting what the horse sees, you limit what can distract it.
 A horse focused on running forward rather than reacting to what’s happening around it tends to run a more consistent, more efficient race.

-Horses have nearly 340-degree vision.
-That’s a survival advantage in the wild — a wide field of view to detect predators — but it’s a liability on a racetrack where the horse is supposed to be concentrating on running straight and hard for a mile.
+Horses have nearly 340-degree vision — a survival advantage in the wild, but a liability on a racetrack where the horse is supposed to be concentrating on running straight and hard for a mile.
 A horse that sees another horse pulling alongside, the grandstand crowd surging to its left, or a gap in the outer rail can react to any of those stimuli mid-race.
 Blinkers cut down the visual field to roughly what’s directly in front of the horse, removing or reducing the trigger for those reactions.

 The type of blinker matters.
 Full cup blinkers block almost all side vision.
 French cup blinkers block roughly half.
 A visor has a small hole in the cup that lets in a sliver of lateral light.
-Each one is a different level of restriction, suited to different horses and different problems.
-For a full breakdown of each type and how much vision each one blocks, see our guide on how different blinker types affect a horse’s vision and focus.
+Each is a different level of restriction, suited to different horses and different problems.
+For a full breakdown of each type, see our guide on blinker types and how each affects vision and focus.

 | Blinker Type | Vision Blocked | Best Used For | Common Concern |